beginning of content

 Alcohol is a depressant.
 While it can make you feel good in the short term, drinking too much alcohol can affect your mental and physical health.

-Long-term use of alcohol increases the risk of depression, anxiety and other mental health conditions.
+Long-term use of alcohol increases your risk of depression, anxiety and other mental health conditions.
 It can also lead to dependence and addiction, especially in people who have depression or anxiety, and it can increase the risk of suicide.

 Alcohol can interfere with how well some medicines work and increase their side effects such as drowsiness and dizziness.